scottfeldmanpeabody/MTB-YouTube/README.md

 ![views vs. video duration](https://github.com/scottfeldmanpeabody/MTB-YouTube/blob/master/images/video_views_vs_duration.png)

-While there are a lot of popular videos around 10 minutes, there are just plain a lot of videos that are made of a length of about 10 minutes.
+While there are a lot of popular videos around 10 minutes (red line), there are just plain a lot of videos that are made of a length of about 10 minutes.
 Incidentally, I believe this is the length that YouTube starts allowing mid-roll ads, potentially leading to higer income for that creator.

 A priori, one might suspect that videos that have been out longer tend to have more views.
 After all, they've had more time to get those views.
 However, this seems to not be the case: